Gryva/final-seminarski-sah/README.md

 #project-robot chess game

-Animation of a chess game using SVG
+Animation of a chess game using pure SVG